-Type of assessment Weighting Historical inquiry Students use the relevant historical skills to plan, conduct and communicate an inquiry related to the elective they are studying.
+Type of assessment ATAR Course Weighting General Course Weighting Historical inquiry Students use the relevant historical skills to plan, conduct and communicate an inquiry related to the elective they are studying.
 Typically, the inquiry proposition is devised by the student.
 The final presentation can be: a written report; short answers; an analysis of the sources used in the inquiry; an oral presentation; and/or a multimodal presentation.
 Typically one historical inquiry is completed for each unit.
-15% Short answer Students respond to a series of closed or partially open questions.
+10% 20% Short answer Students respond to a series of closed or partially open questions.
 Typically, short answer questions are used to assess content from Unit 3.
 At least two short answer tasks must be administered under test conditions.
-10% Source analysis Several sources are interpreted, analysed, synthesised and/or evaluated.
+10% 25% Source analysis Several sources are interpreted, analysed, synthesised and/or evaluated.
 Questions typically require students to use evidence from the sources when commenting on: origin, purpose and context; reliability; usefulness and contestability of the evidence; perspective; and relevance to the context.
 Typically, source analysis questions are used to assess content from Unit 4, and the teacher selects the sources and provides the questions.
 Sources can include: ancient materials written sources (such as: extracts from historical narratives, biographies, constitutional treatises, drama, poetry, contracts, treaties, speeches, letters) archaeological sources (such as: photographs of inscriptions, coins, statues, ostraca, wall paintings, artefacts, buildings, human remains) maps and diagrams modern materials written sources (such as: extracts from historical narratives, biographies, historiographical texts) reconstructions maps and diagrams.
 At least two source analysis tasks must be administered under test conditions.
-10% Essay The question can require the student to respond to one or more closed or open questions, or to a topic.
+20% 25% Essay The question can require the student to respond to one or more closed or open questions, or to a topic.
 This can include responding to a proposition, or points of debate; or an interpretation, explanation and/or evaluation of historical evidence.
 At least two essay tasks must be administered under test conditions.
-25% Examination Typically conducted at the end of the semester and/or unit and reflecting the examination design brief for this syllabus.
-40%
+20% 15% Examination Typically conducted at the end of the semester and/or unit and reflecting the examination design brief for this syllabus.
+40% - Externally Set Task A written task or item or set of items of 50 minutes duration developed by the School Curriculum and Standards Authority and administered by the school. - 15%

-HISTORY: MODERN (an ATAR Course)
+HISTORY (MODERN) (an ATAR Course)